Do you want more traffic, leads, and sales?

 - How the customer can learn more about it.

 In your audit presentation deliverables, you should include a CEO-style presentation (including only high-level issues that matter most to your client) and a PDF report with in-depth information on how to solve issues.
 You can also include an optional video website tear-down to offer added value.

 And that brings us to this last point…

 Before you spend time and money on another website audit tool, check out My Web Audit.
-This is not just a tool, it is a system that not only creates audits you’ll love with actionable results your customers will understand.
+This is not just a tool, it is a system that not only creates audits you’ll love but with actionable results your customers will understand.
 You can quickly show your prospects what’s wrong with their website and position yourself as the expert help they need to fix it.

-The best part about this tool is that you can try it out absolutely free.
+The best part about this tool is that you can try it out for free.
 Get hands-on experience with a tool that can get you more meetings and help you close more deals.
 Start your free trial today!

 Try My Web Audit FREE for 7 days—no credit card required